 After adoption of the Bill of Rights, two more amendments were approved in 1804, dealing with court jurisdiction and election of the president.
 From then until the Civil War, the Constitution remained intact.
 Since 1866 the U.S. Constitution has been amended fifteen more times.

 The first threat to the Constitution today comes from judicial usurpation - the growing tendency of judges to fashion enforceable constitutional rights from thin air.
-This too often happens both at the Federal and the state levels.

 In Vermont, there are two recent, flagrant examples of judicial usurpation.
 One was the sudden discovery by the Supreme Court, in 1996, that the Vermont Constitution required that public education be financed from substantially equal revenue bases.